department-of-veterans-affairs/vets-website/content/pages/education/opt-out-information-sharing.md

 - Distance hours (your time spent in online classes)
 - Benefit percentage (amount of education benefits based on active-duty service time)

+<b>Please note</b>: Opting out means you’re choosing to not share your education benefits information with schools.
+It doesn’t mean you’re opting out of getting GI Bill education benefits.

 ### Why does VA share this information?

 It makes it easy for schools to access information about your education benefits without your having to gather benefit information or fill out forms.
 Schools get all the information they need straight from VA.